-It’s also smart to investigate your competitors’ pricing strategies using ethical means.
-For example, the owner of a restaurant might eat a meal at each of her local competitors to evaluate the menu, decor and service.
-Or a manufacturer might visit competitors’ websites and purchase comparable products to evaluate quality, timeliness and customer service.
+It’s also smart to investigate your competitors’ pricing strategies using ethical means and market research.
+For example, the owner of a restaurant might eat a meal at each of her local competitors to evaluate the menu, decor, and service.
+Or a manufacturer might visit competitors’ websites and purchase comparable products to evaluate quality, timeliness, and customer service.

 Charging a premium

 Remember, low-cost pricing isn’t the only way to compete — in fact, it can be disastrous for small players in an industry dominated by large conglomerates.
 Your business can charge higher prices than competitors do if customers think your products and services offer enhanced value.

 Suppose you survey customers and discover that they associate your brand with high quality and superior features.
 If your target market is more image-conscious than budget conscious, you can set a premium price to differentiate your offerings.
 You’ll probably sell fewer units than your low-cost competitors but earn a higher margin on each unit sold.
 Premium prices also work for novel or exclusive products that are currently available from few competitors — or if customers are drawn to the reputation, unique skills, or charisma that specific owners or employees possess.